lhmngwy/KP-Liberation-APR-LH/README.md

     - This means that the penalty reduces the more AI squad members you build, as taking them with you is already a risk.
     - If there's less than 4 enemies nearby you can respawn without penalty.
 - Added tents and landing craft as mobile respawn points (See recommended add-ons).
+- Civilians will spawn in player sectors.
+Improved civilian waypoints.

 Integrated from others: